Python count word frequency dictionary – Python Program to Count the Frequency of Words Appearing in a String Using a Dictionary

 Approach:

-• Take a list and initialize it with ‘1’ and store it in another variable.
+• Give a number as static input and store it in a variable.

 Below is the implementation: